 Adam Kay has been shortlisted for the Slightly Foxed Best First Biography Prize 2017 for his junior doctor diaries, This Is Going to Hurt (Picador), alongside authors Thomas Dilworth, Edmund Gordon, Gareth Russell, Helen Smith and James Stourton.

 Kay's book chronicles life at the coalface of the NHS drawing on his experience as a junior doctor between 2004 and 2010, before he became a comedian.
-It won him the BAMB Reader's Choice Award while Sister Pictures snapped up the television rights to the debut in a 12-way auction.
+It won him the BAMB Reader's Choice Award and a shortlisting for The British Book Awards' Non-Fiction Narrative Book of the Year, while Sister Pictures snapped up the television rights to the debut in a 12-way auction.
 His sell-out show at the Edinburgh Festival and Soho Theatre were also based on the book.